lafvintech/LAFVIN_Quadruped-Spider-Robot/docs/source/FrequentlyAskedQuestions.rst

 **8.The spider robot exhibits uncoordinated gait and abnormal walking.**

- - Please click here to jump to the servo calibration guide section.:ref:`Servo calibration and debug`
+ - Please click here to jump to the servo calibration guide section. :ref:`Servo calibration and debug`

 ----